 To improve your credit after foreclosure, the first step is to request a copy of your credit report from each of the three major credit reporting bureaus: Equifax, Experian, and TransUnion.
 It’s easy to request a free copy online.
 You can also call 1-877-322-8228 to request your report if that’s easier for you.

 By law, you can get a free credit report from each bureau every year.
-Until April 2022, you can even request a report every week because of a special exception due to the coronavirus pandemic.
 Your credit report is like a diary of your financial history.
 It will show your credit lines, payment histories, mortgages, car loans, bankruptcies, and foreclosures.
 Credit scoring companies examine credit reports and analyze information to develop a credit score.

 Your credit report will include late payments, missed payments, and your foreclosure, but it won’t include your credit score.
 Unfortunately, Experian, Equifax, and TransUnion charge a fee to provide a credit score.
 You can try calling a current lender or credit card provider to find out what your credit score is.
 Some companies will let you know your credit score without charging a fee.
 Keep in mind that credit scores differ between credit bureaus, credit scoring companies, and types of loans.

 How Long Will a Foreclosure Affect My Credit Score?